 When comparing the differences between traditional dental implants and mini dental implants, it is important to note that neither of these options are implanted with the tooth attached.
 When the procedure is first completed, the titanium post is inserted under the gums and secured to the jawbone.
 The attaching of the visible tooth comes later after the process of osseointegration has completed.
 The process by which the tooth becomes attached, however, is different depending on the type of implant you get.
 A traditional dental implant typically requires a second metal piece called an abutment to be secured in place at the gum line.
 Once secure, the new tooth (crown) will be attached.
 With a mini dental implant, one step is removed from this equation.
 There is no need for an abutment because a mini implant has a small ball at the end of it.
 As a result, the new tooth can be secured without this third piece.

-Check out what others are saying about our implant support services on Yelp: The Difference Between Dental Implants and Mini Dental Implants Tucson
+Check out what others are saying about our implant support services on Google: The Difference Between Dental Implants and Mini Dental Implants Tucson

 What they are made of.